rancher/rancher/tests/README.md

 ### Clients

 Clients are used to create the resources in the tests.
-The advantage of the cients is they register the cleanups with sessions, making resource cleanup trivial.
+The advantage of clients is they register the cleanups with sessions, making resource cleanup trivial.
 There are three clients; the rancher client, dynamic client, and the k3d client.
 The rancher client is used to create resources on a rancher instance.
 Given a host url, and a bearer token the rancher client communicates directly with the rancher instance.
-The dynamic client is used as means of communication on a downstream cluster, and used for kubernete resource management on that cluster.
+The dynamic client is used as means of communication on a downstream cluster, and used for kubernetes resource management on that cluster.
 The k3d client is used to create a minimal k3d cluster, this is to give the integration tests the ability to test against a downstream cluster.

 ### Wait